wolfoo27/amazon-browser-bot/README.md

 # amazon-browser-bot
-This is a amazon browser bot which checkouts products dm me on discord Elon Musk#4101
+This is a amazon browser bot which checkouts products dm me on discord nerd#0760